Observer-Based Controllers for Incrementally Quadratic Nonlinear Systems with Disturbances: Preliminaries

 \end{definition}

-Instead of requiring the inequality \eqref{ISSineq}, the ISpS-Lyapunov function can be also defined equivalently as follows: a smooth, positive definite, radially unbounded function $V$ is an ISpS-Lyapunov function for the system \eqref{eqnISPS} if there exist a positive-definite function $\gamma$, a class $\mathcal{K}$ function $\chi$ and a non-negative constant $d$ such that the following condition holds \cite{jiang1996lyapunov}:
+Instead of requiring inequality \eqref{ISSineq}, the ISpS-Lyapunov function can be also defined equivalently as follows: a smooth, positive definite, radially unbounded function $V$ is an ISpS-Lyapunov function for the system \eqref{eqnISPS} if there exist a positive-definite function $\gamma$, a class $\mathcal{K}$ function $\chi$ and a non-negative constant $d$ such that the following condition holds (Def.
+2.2 of \cite{jiang1996lyapunov}):

+The existence of an \emph{ISpS-Lyapunov function} is a necessary and sufficient condition for the ISpS property.